business intelligence

 Descriptive reports

-Descriptive analytics reports provide an overview of past performance and current trends.
-They often include data points such as customer demographics, sales volume, cost analysis, and market share.
-Descriptive reports are beneficial for tracking long-term performance or identifying changes in customer behavior over time.
+Descriptive analytics provide an overview of past performance and current trends, including data points like customer demographics, sales volume, cost analysis, and market share.
+They’re especially beneficial for tracking long-term performance or identifying changes in customer behavior over time.

 Diagnostic reports

-Diagnostic reports provide insight into why specific outcomes occurred.
-These reports can be used to pinpoint rifts in the customer journey, identify potential risk areas, or isolate root causes of issues.
-Diagnostic reports also allow businesses to apply corrective measures and improve performance.
+Diagnostic reports provide insight into why specific outcomes occurred, allowing users to pinpoint rifts in the customer journey, identify potential risk areas, or isolate root causes of issues.
+They also allow businesses to apply corrective measures and improve performance.

 Predictive reports

-Predictive reports provide an outlook on future performance.
-They use historical data to make forecasts and predictions about products, services, and customer behaviors.
-Predictive reports are essential for planning and budgeting purposes.
+Predictive reports provide an outlook on future performance, using historical data to make forecasts and predictions about products, services, and customer behaviors.
+They’re essential for planning and budgeting purposes.

 Prescriptive reports

-Prescriptive reports suggest a course of action for optimal results.
-They provide deep insights into customer needs and offer recommendations on how to best meet those needs.
-With prescriptive reports, businesses can anticipate demands and adjust strategies accordingly.
+Prescriptive reports suggest a course of action for optimal results, providing deep insights into customer needs while offering recommendations on how to best meet those needs.
+With prescriptive reports, businesses can anticipate demands and adjust strategies proactively.

 Let’s discover how BI reporting is driving data-driven decisions across different industries with real-world examples: